zzxwill/odps/intl.en-US/Pricing/Billing.md

 -   **Data Input Size**: The actual size of the data that an SQL statement scans.
 Most SQL statements have partition filtering and column pruning, so this value is generally less than the source table data size.

     -   Column pruning: For example, the submitted SQL is `select f1,f2,f3 from t1;`.
 Only the data size of three columns \(f1, f2, and f3\) in t1 are charged.
     -   Partition filtering: For example, a SQL statement includes  ds\>”20130101”.
 The “ds” is a partition column.
 The data size is calculated only according to the read partition, rather than the data of other partitions, and then billed.

--   **SQL Complexity**: First, MaxCompute counts keywords in SQL statements, and then converts to SQL complexity.
+-   SQL Complexity: First, MaxCompute counts keywords in SQL statements, and then converts to SQL complexity.
     -   SQL keyword number = join Number + group by number + order by number + distinct number + window function number +  max \(insert into Number -1, 1\)
     -   SQL complexity calculation:
         -   If SQL keyword number is less than or equal to 3, the complexity is 1.
         -   If SQL keyword number is less than or equal to 6, the complexity is 1.5.
         -   If SQL keyword number is less than or equal to 19, the complexity is 2.
         -   If SQL keyword number is greater than or equal to 20, the complexity is 4.

 The input SQL statement for calculating SQL Complexity is as follows.